 At the same time, Nyima is developing a more intimate personal work through long-term photographic series with a perfect mastery of narrative and emotional qualities.
 In 2017, he was selected for the Planche(s) Contact residency in Deauville, where he presented his series Le souvenir des marins, whose prints are now part of the collection of the new Musée Les Franciscaines.
 In 2021, he exhibits successively at the Beaux-Arts de Paris and the InCadaqués international photography festival.
 At the end of 2022, he publishes L'Adieu du Minotaure, his first monograph, with the support of the agnès b endowment fund.
 This work is the first part of a research project combining poetry, alternative printing processes, Mediterranean mythology and family history.

 Based in Paris and working all over the world, Sophie is a director and photographer at the service of live brands, advertising agencies and fashion magazines.
+She loves to offer her gaze to all and sublimate the universe of each one.
+Sophie works more and more in beauty fashion for magazines like ELLE international and prestigious brands like Dior, Alex Rotin, Valentine Gauthier.

 Whether as a director or photographer, She is incredibly comfortable to steal the spontaneity of life and also capture the carefree spontaneity of children for customers as Catimini, Mustela, Petit Bateau, Teisseire, Lustucru and many others, but also for international magazines as Doolittle, Minimaven, Milan and Hooligan.